BadIdeaFactory/corporate/documents/operating.md

 The code base associated with a retired project should be kept in the BIFFUD repository.

-Services that are incur continuing costs to BIFFUD that are solely associated with retired projects should be ended by members of The Hive Mind as quickly as corporately possible.
+Services that incur continuing costs to BIFFUD and are solely associated with retired projects should be ended by members of The Hive Mind as quickly as corporately possible.

 ### Evaluating Ideas